Global Citizenship Education

 Active Learning Methodologies

-WWGS, in partnership with Children in Crossfire and the Centre for Global Education are here to show you how!
-Click on the methodologies below to see how they can be explored in your classrooms.
+WWGS in partnership with Children in Crossfire have lots of ideas to show you how to get students thinking and learning!
+Click on the strategies below to see how you can use them in your classroom.

 Using Photos